Court Marriage in Islam: Is It Allowed and Legal?

 By fulfilling these criteria, court marriage can be considered both a civil and religious union.

-Is Court Marriage Legal in Islam?
+Is Court Marriage Valid in Islam?

 Is Court Marriage Legal in Islam